 We are keen to learn about your applications and technical challenges and how we might use our expertise and experience to satisfy your micro and nanofabrication needs.
 We are constantly improving our tool set and processes so if you cannot find what you are looking for, please contact us to discuss your requirements.

-E-Beam Lithography (Vistec VB6 UHR EWF, Nanobeam nB5) – Two commercial tools: Max. wafer size 200 mm.
-Field size: 1.3 mm at both 50 keV and 100 keV operation with 50 MHz pattern generation.
-Min. spot size < 4 nm and 0.46 nm rms layer-to-layer alignment.
+E-Beam Lithography (Vistec VB6 UHR EWF, Nanobeam nB5, Raith EBPG5200) – Three commercial tools: Max. wafer size 200 mm with full stage travel.
+Field size up to 1.3 mm.
+Operating at 80 or 100 keV.
+Up to 125 MHz pattern generation.
+Z-stage accommodating large range of substrate thicknesses.
+Direct write stitching accuracy of < 5 nm and 0.46 nm rms layer-to-layer alignment.
 Demonstrated single lines down to < 5 nm using HSQ resist.
 Full service contracts.

 Photolithography (SUSS MicroTec MA6/BA6, MA8/BA8) – Max. wafer size: 200 mm.
 Top and back side alignment function.
 Proximity, hard and vacuum contact modes.
 UV exposure optics and i-line/g-line filters.
 Chucks for bond alignment and silicon fusion applications.